kh296/dawn-conda/README.md

 files at `<install path>` and `<link path>`.
 Be sure to use the paths that you intend.

-Once it starts running, the script should take about three minutes to complete.
+Once it starts running, the script should take about five minutes to complete.
 The job output is written to `miniforge3_install.log`.
 If the installation was successful, the last line of the output indicates the command to set up the `Miniforge` environment for using `conda`.